125 Citadel Estates Terrace NW

 Citadel buyers are comparison-shopping across northwest communities.
 A home that is $30,000 overpriced relative to Panorama Hills comparables will lose showings to Panorama Hills.
 A home that is competitively priced with a developed basement and a renovated kitchen will attract multiple showing requests in the first week.
 Don's Citadel pricing analysis accounts for this cross-community comparison dynamic.

-Review sold data, active competition, property condition, and net proceeds.
+Review sold comparables, active competition, property condition, selling costs, and commission savings.

 Focus on repairs, staging, photos, and listing details that protect your return.